Floodplain - a nearly flat plain along the course of a stream or river that is naturally subject to flooding.

 Prior to any building, please contact or submit a request for a permit from the Building Department.
 Land development changes the natural hydrologic system and forces water to find a new path from the earth to the atmosphere in response to the altered landscape.
 Impervious surfaces such as rooftops, driveways, streets, and parking lots contribute to stormwater runoff by preventing rainwater from soaking into the ground.
 These structures along with drainage systems including gutters, storm sewers, and lined channels can make flooding and erosion worse.

 Since floodplains are naturally subject to flooding, building in these areas only intensifies the effects of land development.
 In areas where water drains off, rapid development can cause properties and structures previously unaffected by flooding to become vulnerable.
 As a result, flood hazard areas have greater building restrictions and require permits before alterations can be made.
 Development without a permit is illegal and should be reported to the City.
+All floodplain building and development need a local permit.

 Peachtree Corners is located along the Chattahoochee river and has a number of small streams and tributaries throughout the city.
 These water bodies all have natural floodplains that are important for wildlife and ecosystems.
 For more information on where they exist within Peachtree corners and the importance of preservation visit: